Stand up for the facts!

 Beyer’s statement about the judges — all of whom support a draft Supreme Court ruling that would overturn Roe — is correct, but comes with a caveat.
 While all three paid homage to precedence and described Roe as such during their confirmation hearings, none said precedents are untouchable or that Roe was cast in stone.

-Asked if they considered Roe to be a "super precedent," Barrett said no and Gorsuch didn’t give a direct answer.
+When asked whether they considered Roe to be a "superprecedent," Barrett said no and Gorsuch didn’t answer directly.
 Kavanaugh, under questioning from an anti-abortion senator, said he would be willing to hear arguments that a precedent is wrong.

 We rate Beyer’s statement Mostly True.

 Rep. Don Beyer, Twitter, May 2, 2022

 Email from Aaron Fritchner, Beyer deputy chief of staff, May 3, 2022